modin-project/modin/docs/developer/architecture.rst

 - :doc:`pandas on Ray </UsingPandasonRay/index>`
     - Uses the Ray_ execution framework.
-    - The storage format is `pandas` and in-memory partition type is a pandas DataFrame.
+    - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
-    - More for execution flow see on :doc:`pandas on Ray </flow/modin/core/execution/ray/implementations/pandas_on_ray/index>` page.
+    - For more information on the execution path, see the :doc:`pandas on Ray </flow/modin/core/execution/ray/implementations/pandas_on_ray/index>` page.
 - :doc:`pandas on Dask </UsingPandasonDask/index>`
     - Uses the `Dask Futures`_ execution framework.
-    - The storage format is `pandas` and in-memory partition type is a pandas DataFrame.
+    - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
-    - More for execution flow see on :doc:`pandas on Dask </flow/modin/core/execution/dask/implementations/pandas_on_dask/index>` page.
+    - For more information on the execution path, see the :doc:`pandas on Dask </flow/modin/core/execution/dask/implementations/pandas_on_dask/index>` page.
 - pandas on Python
-    - Uses native python execution and serves for debug purposes.
+    - Uses native python execution - mainly used for for debugging.
-    - The storage format is `pandas` and in-memory partition type is a pandas DataFrame.
+    - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
-    - More for execution flow see on :doc:`pandas on Python </flow/modin/core/execution/python/implementations/pandas_on_python/index>` page.
+    - For more information on the execution path, see the :doc:`pandas on Python </flow/modin/core/execution/python/implementations/pandas_on_python/index>` page.
 - :doc:`OmniSci on Native </UsingOmnisci/index>` (experimental)
     - Uses OmniSciDB as an engine.
-    - The storage format is `omnisci` and in-memory partition type is a pyarrow Table or pandas DataFrame when defaulting to pandas.
+    - The storage format is `omnisci` and the in-memory partition type is a pyarrow Table.
+When defaulting to pandas, the pandas DataFrame is used.
-    - More for execution flow see on :doc:`OmniSci on Native </flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index>` page.
+    - For more information on the execution path, see the :doc:`OmniSci on Native </flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index>` page.
 - :doc:`Pyarrow on Ray </UsingPyarrowonRay/index>` (experimental)
     - Uses the Ray_ execution framework.
-    - The storage format is `pyarrow` and in-memory partition type a pyarrow Table.
+    - The storage format is `pyarrow` and the in-memory partition type is a pyarrow Table.
-    - More for execution flow see on :doc:`Pyarrow on Ray </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>` page.
+    - For more information on the execution path, see the :doc:`Pyarrow on Ray </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>` page.
 - cuDF on Ray (experimental)
     - Uses the Ray_ execution framework.
-    - The storage format is `cudf` and in-memory partition type is a cuDF DataFrame.
+    - The storage format is `cudf` and the in-memory partition type is a cuDF DataFrame.
-    - More for execution flow see on :doc:`cuDF on Ray </flow/modin/core/execution/ray/implementations/cudf_on_ray/index>` page.
+    - For more information on the execution path, see the :doc:`cuDF on Ray </flow/modin/core/execution/ray/implementations/cudf_on_ray/index>` page.

 .. _directory-tree: